Kastobi/ci_ms2_aggregator/README.md

    ![Deeper research by included links](/readmeAssets/userStory4.jpg)

 ### Slack review
-The project was posted to Slack the Code Institute community channel peer-code-review for different pairs of eyes.
+The project was posted to the Code Institute community Slack channel peer-code-review and to the Hackathon group-chat for different pairs of eyes.

 ### Readme
 Readme was observed on GitHub.
 All links were clicked.